ibohaji/RealTime-Face-Detection-ViolaJones/README.md

 - [x] Project initialization
 - [x] Implement integral image computation
 - [x] Implement Haar-like feature extraction
+- [x] Implement the Adaboost feature-selection using decision stumps.
 - [ ] Build the cascade classifier
 - [ ] Train the classifier on face and non-face data
 - [ ] Evaluate and fine-tune the model